linkml/linkml/docs/howtos/ontologies-as-values.md

 come from a standard resource - these are just pieces of data.

 However, this isn't quite satisfactory - it allows the data provider to put any free text they like in.
-We want to constrain to identifiers.
+We would like to constrain both `gene` and `phenotype` to be identifiers.

-Let's constrain it a bit more:
+We can do this by specifying a [https://w3id.org/linkml/range](range):

 ```yaml
 classes: